vangelov/playwright-component-demo/README.md

 ```
 export function Component (parent, options = {}) {
   const self = parent.locator(...); // The locator for the component's root node
-  const child = self.locator(...); // Child element which is too small to be a separate component
+  const child = self.locator(...); // Child element which is too simple to be a separate component
   const otherComponent = (options) => OtherComponent(self, options); // Child component

   // Actions of the component hide the internal details of which child or component is used